Change Has Become Necessary

 Why?

-Because automation can help streamline and optimize mobile marketing tasks, such as sending messages, creating targeted campaigns by tracking customer behaviors such as app usage and in-app purchases, scheduling social media posts, and tracking and analyzing data to better understand and target specific segments of users.
+Because automation can help improve the user experience by optimizing mobile marketing tasks, such as sending messages, creating targeted campaigns by tracking customer behaviors such as app usage and in-app purchases, scheduling social media posts, and tracking and analyzing data to better understand and target specific segments of users.

 This can save time and resources while also increasing conversion rates and revenue growth (doing RevOps well is always a bonus!).
 Additionally, automated mobile marketing can also provide valuable data and insights on customer behavior and preferences, which can inform future marketing strategies and optimize overall revenue performance.